To Go or Not To Go to Graduate School? That is the question.

 1. Going to graduate school does not necessarily mean that you will make more money than your peers who only hold a bachelor’s degree.

-2. For some career paths, a graduate degree is a necessity such as Counseling, Social Work, University professions, health professions, etc. However, not all career paths require a Master’s degree, and these employers may value work experience more than a graduate degree.
+2. For some career paths, a graduate degree is a necessity - such as Counseling, Social Work, some University professions, health professions, etc. However, not all career paths require a Master’s degree and some employers may value work experience more than a graduate degree.

 Graduate School is specific.

 1. Graduate school is about making you an expert in your field.
-It is not about breadth - like undergrad - it is about depth.
+Whereas undergrad is about breadth, grad school is about depth.

 2. Graduate school is not for exploring.
 You should only go to graduate school once you have decided that it will get you closer to a specific career goal.

 Bottom line: If you do not know what you want to do, DO NOT GO TO GRADUATE SCHOOL.
 Graduate school is not a gap year.
 It is designed to prepare you for something specific and jumping from program to program is not an option.
 Only attend graduate school if you know specifically what you want to do and why you are going in the first place.
-Consider these graduate school facts and make a wise and educated decision about whether or not graduate school is for you.
+Be sure to make a wise and educated decision about whether or not graduate school is for you.

 For other tips on deciding to go to graduate school, click here.